hmasoudd/contacts/README.md

 - Database Tables DDL file createContactsTables.sql is available in same README.md directory to review table details.

 # Notes
+- Please note that I create Munit tests for Exp API Only and not all flows due to time limitations.
-- Please note this is a System API only that are designed as a fine grained API Services  to all possible needs to serve different Experience APIs as needed.
-I am currently building an Experience API and ReactJS Client application on top of this System API.ReactJs application will also be deployed to AWS.
-But due to time constrains and as I promised to deliver this API after the weekend.
+-  System API was designed as a fine grained API Services to all possible needs to serve different Experience APIs as needed.
 - Please let me know if you would like to see the finalized code after building the Experience API along with ReactJS code.

 # Code